-This proxy statement/prospectus is being furnished to the holders of Independent common stock in connection with the solicitation by the Independent board of directors of proxies for use at the special meeting of Independent shareholders for the purpose of voting upon a proposal to approve the Agreement and Plan of Merger.
-The special meeting of Independent shareholders will be held at m., on July , 2000, at the main office of Independent, 4484 Marietta Street, Powder Springs, Georgia 30127.
+This proxy statement/prospectus is being furnished to the holders of Independent common stock in connection with the solicitation by the Independent board of directors of proxies for use at the special meeting of Independent shareholders for the purpose of voting upon a proposal to approve the merger of United and Independent.
+The special meeting of Independent shareholders will be held at 5:00 p.m., on July 25, 2000, at the main office of Independent, 4484 Marietta Street, Powder Springs, Georgia 30127.